michaelhinshaw/calculator/README.md

-Project to build a working calculator with Javascript.
+Using HTML, CSS, Javascript created a working calculator with the ability to handle large decimals.
+Created a small minimal looking application that would be effective in a browser.